Skip to main content

 Scope and Contents

-This book consists of stills from a film called Slimeface. -- Source of annotation: Marvin or Ruth Sackner.
+Each page of this book consists of an illustrated short story.
+One of the copies also is acompanied by a card. -- Source of annotation: Marvin or Ruth Sackner.

 Item